Window Cleaning:

 For indoor windows usually a duster is enough, but you can also use a small brush if the bristles aren’t too hard.
 For outdoor windows a soft bristle broom is a good alternative to cover large areas but be careful not to brush too hard.
 Of course there are brushes you can buy that are specifically for windows, they are usually unusually shaped and have extendable poles.

 The idea is to shake loose as much dirt and buildup as possible, since that will mostly turn to mud once it gets wet.
 Spiderwebs are even less fun to clean once wet as well so the more thorough you are early the better in the long run.
-Be careful with scrubbing too vigorously though, the paint on your frames, especially the outdoor side exposed to the elements, might get damaged.
+Be careful with scrubbing too vigorously though, the paint on your frames, especially the outdoor side exposed to the elements, might get damaged. - Using a sponge and your cleaning solution, wash down the windows thoroughly.

 The sponge doesn’t have to be too fancy, any sponge will do, but most purpose built window sponges tend to come with a handle or adjustable pole to make them easier to use.
 Many squeegees come with a sponge built in and those are generally fine.